dashluu/Microlexer/README.md

       grammar.
 The result produced by parser is an abstract syntax tree, or AST.
     * **Semantic analysis**: figures out what the code is trying to do.
 Some things to do in this phase are type checking and type conversion.
+* **Code generation**:
+    * Uses AST to generate IR(intermediate representation) code.
+    * Several ways, or possibilities, to process IR code:
+        * Build an interpreter to execute each instruction.
+        * Map IR code to LLVM IR and let LLVM handle the backend.
+        * Map IR code to other target languages.

 ## Lexer